jdede/inet-showcases/_docs/visualizer/networknode/index.md

 - geometric file formats: 3dc, 3ds, flt, geo, iv, ive, lwo, md2, obj, osg, osgb,
 - image file formats: bmp, gif, jpeg, rgb, tga, tif.

-By using the `osgModel` parameter, we can scale, rotate and translate the 3D model.
+By using the `osgModel` parameter, we can scale, rotate and translate the external model.
 The `osgModel` parameter is used as follows:

-Firstly, we have to set the 3D model's file name that will represent the network node.
+We have to set the external model's file name that will represent the network node.
-After this, we can use the `scale`, `trans` and `rot` keywords to transform the model.
+After the model's name, we can use the `scale`, `trans` and `rot` keywords to transform the model.
-These keywords can be used in any order and separated by dots.
+These keywords can be used in any order and they must be separated by dots.
 The model's size will be multiplied with the number before the `scale` keyword.
-If we want to use decimal fraction, it must be written between parentheses, e.g `(0.8).scale`.
+If a decimal fraction is used, it must be written in parentheses, e.g `(0.8).scale`.
 By using `trans` keyword, the model can be translated by a certain value along the X, Y and Z axes.
 The values of the axes are separated by commas.
 The format of the `trans` keyword is `X,Y,Z.trans`.